leyume/printf/README.md

-# My first readme file on C printf project.
+# Our readme file on C printf project of two person Leyemu nd Kabiru.